pszemraj/confectionary/README.md

 ### Note

 - The word2vec model is quite big, 3.7GB.
-It will be downloaded if it doesn't exist, and the model will be saved to the `./models` directory.
+If it doesn't exist, it will be downloaded, and the model will be saved to the `./models` directory.
-- The word2vec mode is not required for the text2pdf tool, and can be disabled by setting the `do_paragraph_splitting` parameter to `False` or in command line mode, by adding the `--no-split` switch.
+- The word2vec model is not required for the text2pdf tool and can be disabled by setting the `do_paragraph_splitting` parameter to `False` or in command line mode, by adding the `--no-split` switch.

 ---

 ## TODO list

 - [x] convert the text2pdf.py script to a module/function
-- [x] publish to PyPI *IN-PROGRESS*
+- [x] publish to PyPI
+- [ ] add alternate, smaller, word2vec models for splitting paragraphs
 - [ ] improve TOC calculation beyond a simple title threshold
-- [ ] add alternate, smaller, word2vec models for splitting paragraphs
 - [ ] Add a basic notebook demo

 ---